 The last population registration was carried out in Finland on 1 January 1989.
 After that the Population Information System has been updated by notifications of changes.
 The data stored in the Population Information System are specified in the act on the Population Information System and on the certificate services of the Population Register Centre (21 August 2009/661).
+Notifications on population changes for the past year are expected by the last day of January of the following year.

 Statistics Finland's function is to compile statistics on conditions in society (Statistics Finland Act of 24 January 1992/48).
 These also include demographic statistics.
-Statistics Finland's Rules of Procedure defines the Population Statistics unit as the producer of demographic statistics (Statistics Finland's Rules of Procedure, TK-00-1743-16).
+Statistics Finland's Rules of Procedure defines the Population Statistics unit as the producer of demographic statistics (Statistics Finland's Rules of Procedure, TK-00-1808-19).